ms-iot/iot-core-azure-dm-client/docs/wifi-management.md

 </pre>

 ## Retrieve Wifi Details
-To get more details about any of the installed wifi profiles, the request can be initiated by calling the asynchronous `microsoft.management.getProfileDetails` method.
+To get more details about any of the installed wifi profiles, the request can be initiated by calling the asynchronous `microsoft.management.getWifiDetails` method.
 The method will schedule a job on the device to capture the wifi profile details in a json file and upload it to the specified blob in Azure Storage.
 The method returns immediately and indicates that it has accepted or rejected the job.